 Join our variety of social channels to keep up with all the latest happenings and activities.

-General Assessment Information: The UC Assessment Center offers entry-level computerized placement testing in math, writing skills, and reading on a walk-in basis on Monday through Friday from 8:15 am to 3:30 pm in Wagner Hall 270.
+General Assessment Information: The UC Assessment Center offers entry-level computerized placement testing in math, writing skills, and reading on a walk-in basis on Monday through Friday from 8:15-11:00 am and 1:00-3:30 pm in Wagner Hall 270.
 No appointment is required and tests are not timed.
 Examinees should allow at least one hour for each test.
 Placement tests can be taken twice per semester.

 We are closed for University Holidays and for occasional maintenance/meetings (so please call to ensure we'll be open for your exam seating).
 If you are interested in remote placement testing, please see our Remote Testing Information Sheet (PDF).